robotic-esp/latexpresents/readme.md

 git clone https://github.com/robotic-esp/latexpresents.git latexpresents
 ```

-This package is then used in your LaTeX project directly as cloned from the repo.
+This package is then used in your LaTeX project directly as cloned from the repository.
 Your LaTeX document's preamble should look like:
 ```tex
 \documentclass[aspectratio=169,t,12pt]{beamer}